Moe-op/fun/README.md

-This is really fun init
+This is really fun init from Sean